 “Partly I was wondering where the rest of you was!” said the child.

 “The rest of me?” said the man.
-“There isn’t anymore of me.
+“There isn’t any more of me.
 This is all there is.
 Don’t you think it’s enough?”
 He smiled still, but this time it was only his mouth, and his eyes looked dark, as if something hurt him.

 “I mean the others,” the child explained.
 “The rest of the seven.
 I guess it’s six, perhaps.
-There was seven of ‘em where Snow-white came to, you know.”
+There was seven of ’em where Snow White came to, you know.”

 “Seven what?” asked the man.